University College London: 1976 to 2005 – University College London

 In 1976, a new charter restored UCL's legal independence, although still without the power to award its own degrees.
 Under this charter the college became formally known as University College London.
-This name abandoned the comma used in its earlier name of "University College, London".
+This name abandoned the comma used in its earlier name of University College, London.

 In 1993, a reorganisation of the University of London meant that UCL and other colleges gained direct access to government funding and the right to confer University of London degrees themselves.
 This led to UCL being regarded as a de facto university in its own right.

 Mergers were a major feature of this period of UCL's history.
 In 1986, the college merged with the Institute of Archaeology.
 In 1988, UCL merged with the Institute of Laryngology & Otology, the Institute of Orthopaedics, the Institute of Urology & Nephrology and Middlesex Hospital Medical School.
 Middlesex and University College hospitals, together with the Elizabeth Garrett Anderson Hospital and the Hospital for Tropical Diseases, formed the University College London Hospitals NHS Trust in 1994.

 Mergers continued in the 1990s, with the Institute of Child Health joining in 1995, the School of Podiatry in 1996 and the Institute of Neurology in 1997.
 In 1998, UCL merged with the Royal Free Hospital Medical School to create the Royal Free and University College Medical School (renamed the UCL Medical School in October 2008).
 In 1999, UCL merged with the School of Slavonic and East European Studies and the Eastman Dental Institute.

 Proposals for a merger between UCL and Imperial College London were announced in 2002.
 The proposal provoked strong opposition from UCL teaching staff and students and the AUT union, which criticised "the indecent haste and lack of consultation", leading to its abandonment by UCL provost Sir Derek Roberts.
-The blogs that helped to stop the merger are preserved, though some of the links are now broken: see David Colquhoun's blog and the Save UCL blog, which was run by David Conway, a postgraduate student at UCL.